How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: EXPERIMENTS RESULTS

-We systematically vary attack strength $\epsilon$ to determine if our results from Table ~\ref{table:UAP_attack_results} depicting susceptibility of BC algorithms still hold with weaker attacks.
+We systematically vary the perturbation budget $\varepsilon$ to study the impact of the attack budget on these modern BC algorithms.
+We vary the perturbation budget by a factor of 2 ranging from 0 to 32/256 (0.0625).

-Our analysis in Figure \ref{fig:eps_sensitivity} reveal that vulnerabilities in behavior cloning algorithms exist even with minimal perturbations in our UAP attacks.
-We observe in Figure \ref{fig:eps_sensitivity} that while decreasing epsilon values generally reduces attack efficacy, as expected, algorithms like Vanilla BC, VQ-BET, LSTM-GMM, and Diffusion Policy still exhibit substantial performance degradation even at very small epsilon values ($\epsilon$ \text{of 4/256} which is approximately 1.5\% of the input range).
+Our analysis in Figure \ref{fig:eps_sensitivity} reveals that vulnerabilities in all behavior cloning algorithms exist even with minimal perturbations in our UAP attacks.

+The task success rate is degraded quite drastically in classical explicit BC algorithms such as Vanilla BC and LSTM-GMM while the recent modern explicit BC algorithm, VQ-BET exhibits comparatively more robustness.
 This heightened sensitivity to small perturbations highlights a concerning vulnerability in current behavior cloning approaches, suggesting that even well-constrained adversarial attacks can significantly compromise policy performance.

 Interestingly, we find that implicit policies are significantly more robust to adversarial perturbations than explicit policies under white-box UAP attacks.

-Among implicit methods, IBC displays the highest robustness, surpassing Diffusion Policy.
-We believe that this stems from IBC’s contrastive sampling, which provides redundancy against fixed perturbations while Diffusion Policy employs a stochastic multi-step denoising process in which the fixed UAP perturbation is propagated through the entire denoising chain in a coherent way, leading to a more consistent shift in the resulting action sequence.
-These differences suggest that each model's inference dynamics play a central role in shaping its vulnerability, and future work could explore this further via step-wise attack tracing or ablations over the inference pipeline.
+Among implicit methods, IBC displays the highest robustness, as it undergoes the smallest decrease in task success rate.
+We believe that this stems from IBC’s contrastive sampling, which provides redundancy against fixed perturbations.
+In contrast, Diffusion Policy employs a stochastic multi-step denoising process in which the fixed UAP perturbation is propagated through the entire denoising chain in a coherent way, leading to a more consistent shift in the resulting action sequence.
+These differences suggest that each model's inference dynamics play a central role in shaping its vulnerability.